Information for Affiliates

 To make suggestions on content to add or change on this page, please email Tom Bangura.

-- Affiliates should be currently affiliated with a university or its equivalent (at which academic freedom to publish results is protected), either as a professor or as a principal investigator.
+J-PAL affiliates should be currently affiliated with a university or its equivalent, where academic freedom to publish results is protected, either as a professor or as a principal investigator.
 Researchers working at "funding and implementing" organizations (e.g. the World Bank, ADB or IDB) are not invited to be affiliates because of potential conflict.
+Nominations for new affiliates are reviewed by J-PAL's Executive Committee.
+Current J-PAL affiliates can be found here.

 - J-PAL Research Protocols